cozykitten/effective-umbrella/README.md

 ## Preparation

 1. Booting WinPE
    a.
 Shut down your pc and disconnect from the internet.
-Your usb drive should still be connected.
+Your usb drive should still be connected.<br/>
    b.
-Turn on your computer again and hold down ``F8`` until it shows a window asking you to select a boot device.
+Turn on your computer again and hold down ``F8`` until it shows a window asking you to select a boot device.<br/>
    c.
 You should see your usb there, actually two times.
 Select it's partition 1.
    d.
 After booting WinPE you'll see a terminal window that's pointing to ``X:\Windows\System32``
    e. change the directory to I:\ with ``pushd I:``